77Dice/PND_Notes/IPv6/[2]IPv6 ICMPv6 + NDP + Dyn addr config.md

 > Then how can we guarantee unique addresses?
 (LL or GUA)

-- Used by `every host` with SLAAC `Before assign` IPv6 address to an interface
+- Used by `every host` using SLAAC `Before assign` IPv6 address to an interface
 - Host send Neighbour Solicitation to the `solicited-node` multicast group :
     - based on the IPv6 Address `host plans to assign using SLAAC` OPT 1,2
     	- if someone respond ==> It's a Duplicate!